-- providing members for various committees, especially the Honours and Awards Committee, the Scholarships and Awards Committee, and the Nomination Committee; - preparing written reports to the NEC for consideration by the BOG as required and in accordance with established procedure, and to the President for incorporation in the Annual Reports of the League; - seeking input from the NEC as appropriate in developing its positions on matters referred to it for advice; and - meeting a minimum of two times per year.
+- Providing members for various committees, when requested by the President or Committee Chair, especially for the Honours and Awards Committee, the Scholarship and Awards Committee, and the Nomination Committee. - Preparing reports for the Board of Governors and National Executive Committee on any significant issues or concerns brought to its attention. - Preparing written reports to the NEC for consideration by the BOG as required and in accordance with established procedures and to the President for incorporation in the Annual Reports to the League. - Seeking input from the NEC as appropriate in developing its positions on matters referred to it for advice. - Meeting a minimum of two times per year.